Few places in the world can evoke images of white powdered sands, pristine turquoise waters and tropical palm-tree

 Whether you stay in a five star resort (such as Essque Zalu Zanzibar, Diamonds La Gemma dell' Est and Royal Zanzibar Beach Resort) or one of the most affordable accommodations, you still have full access to many restaurants, massage parlours, coffee shops and bars along the waterfront.

 Nungwi beach is relatively quiet during the day, but it also provides a wide range of water sports and things to do, including scuba diving, Jet Ski and paragliding along with other activities such as volleyball, craft lessons or the local village tour.

 Many people will choose to visit this area for the number of things to do in Nungwi.
 But for anyone wanting a more secluded resort, it still makes for a great place to spend the day before returning to another part of the island.

 Similarly, Kendwa beach is another great place to spend a day.
 Although it is a much quieter resort than Nungwi with fewer people, restaurants and things to do, it has the added benefit of a huge beach which can feel a lot more secluded.

 The Kendwa Rocks Hotel is also home to the monthly Full Moon Party, but for every other day, this resort is all about peace and quiet, sunbathing during the day and sunset cruises in the evening.

 It is also possible to travel between Kendwa and Nungwi using a local water taxi, which means exploring both resorts in a single day is always possible.

 This may sound like a sweeping statement, but provided you choose the right boat captain, the return on investment for this $25 trip is no less than incredible.

-Departing from one of Zanzibar's many Northern Beaches, you begin the morning by gliding across crystallised waters in a traditional Dhow sailing boat.
+Departing from one of Zanzibar's many Northern Beaches (see on map), you begin the morning by gliding across crystallised waters in a traditional Dhow sailing boat.
 Sailing is slow, but as a gentle breeze runs across the deck and you lay down beneath the shade of the mainsail, a distinct feeling of calm will ensure you do not want to reach anywhere fast.